Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 May Queen

 May Queen was built in Aberystwyth in 1939, and came to Fal from Fleetwood for the Pill family in 1968 for the St Mawes Ferry.
-To Cornwall Ferries 2004.
+She served on the St Mawes ferry whilst operated by Pill between 1991-2003, and passed to Cornwall Ferries with the route in 2003.

 May Queen with Cornwall Ferries, leaving St Mawes for Custom House Quay